tharnatoz/PokeKaio/README.md

 # PokeKaio
-### Welcome to PokeKaio - your Kaioshin that supports you to get the very best
+### Welcome to PokeKaio - your Kaioshin that supports you to become the very best

 ### What is PokeKaio
-PokeKaio is a RocketMap extension that checks the database for Pokemon and sends you a message to a telegram channel.
+PokeKaio is a RDM-Map extension that checks the database for Pokemon and sends you a message to a telegram channel.
-You will need a scanner that collects the Pokemon data and write it into your RocketMap database, PokeKaio then checks this data and sends you a message if a desired one is found.
+You will need a scanner that collects the Pokemon data and write it into your RocketMap database, PokeKaio than checks this data and sends you a message if a desired one is found.

 ### Requirements